kenyu22/Play-A-Song/README.md

 # Play-A-Song
-imports Spotify API to work with root accountind the current song playing on current device, a
+imports Spotify API to work with root account
+Finds and Displays the current song playing on current device Menu to find a song or exit the program
+Opens user-entered song name in a new tab in your default web application (chrome, safari, etc)